 The cost of the course is $3,350.
 This amount includes a DOT pre-employment physical and a NIDA 5 panel drug screen.
 Additional costs to the student are a $50 CDL permit fee paid to the Secretary of State.
 Some students will also have a $12 Motor Vehicle Report fee paid to the Department of Motor Vehicles.

 Is financial aid available?

 There are training grants available for unemployed or displaced workers.
-Those in Winnebago County should contact the Rock Valley College Dislocated Workers Program, 303 N. Main Street, Rockford, (815) 921-2200.
-Illinois Veteran’s benefits are accepted and student loan information is available.
+Those in Winnebago County should contact the Rock Valley College Dislocated Workers Program, 303 N. Main Street, Rockford, (815) 921-2200. & www.rockvalleycollege.edu/dwp and Illinois Veteran's benefits are accepted and student loan information is available.

 How many students will be in my class?

-The maximum class size will be sixteen students with four instructors.
+The maximum class size will be twelve students with three instructors.

 Do I receive college credit for the class?

-Yes, successful completion of the class is worth 10.0 credit hours.
+Yes, successful completion of the class is worth 10.0 credit hours in continuing education.

 What things might disqualify me from taking the class?